stevematos/RetoCornerShop/README.md

 ## Improvements for the future
 - The issue could be solved with captcha v2 with selenium
-- Right now, there are two SQlite databases, but it is recommended that both scraper and ingest data connect to a common database on a server.
+- At this time, a SQlite database is used, but it is recommended that in both cases connect to a database in the cloud.